Bispham High School Arts College: Performing Arts Projects

 The school worked with the Royal Ballet School, London and possessed an Arts Council England Artsmark Gold.
 It was regarded as a centre of excellence for Dance and was widely acclaimed for its high grades in the subject and work within the community.
-Mrs Deborah Hanlon-Catlow (Head of the Arts College and Acting Deputy Headteacher) took second place in School and Community Involvement at The Teachers Awards 2004.

-The school also had a successful gospel choir, Bispham High School Gospel Choir, under the direction of Margaret Adereti (Conductor), Neill Oldham-Campbell (Accompanist) and Sarah Bagot (Vocal Support).
+The school also had a successful gospel choir, Bispham High School Gospel Choir.

 In March 2007, the choir recorded a cover version of Crazy by Gnarls Barkley for the BBC 6 Music Hardchoral competition in which they reached the top ten.
 The choir made its national debut when the song was played on the BBC 6 Music Breakfast Show over the Easter Weekend in April 2007.

 On 17 April 2007 the choir sang their version of Crazy on BBC 6 Music during a live broadcast from the school hall, as part of the Hardchoral competition.

-The choir released two successful CDs (recorded by the school's performing arts technician, Mr Richard Moore, who also recorded various other CD and DVD releases for the school in the school's own recording studio), with performances and contributions from current and former students of Bispham.
-They also completed two tours in Europe (Germany and France).
-The French tour involved several performances around the capital city, including an exclusive concert in the Disneyland Paris resort.